Atin1704/Ap_angry_birds_157_233/Readme_fordata.md

 4.Extract the zip file
-5.Open the folder in an ide (Preferred-Intellij Idea) 6.Navigate to lwjgl3/build/src/main/java/com.birds.lwjgl3/Lwjgl3Launcher 7.A green run icon should b eon your top right corner (for Intellij) 8.Click on it
+5.Open the folder in an ide (Preferred-Intellij Idea) 6.Navigate to lwjgl3/build/src/main/java/com.birds.lwjgl3/Lwjgl3Launcher 7.A green run icon should be on your top right corner (for Intellij) 8.Click on it
 9.The project will build and start running on your screen.